yld/siit/frontend/README.md

 You **must** use Typescript.

-We would really prefer if your used **React**.
+We would really prefer if you used **React**.
 If you plan on using something else (e.g. Vue, styled components, ...), you'll find info on how to set it up in [Parcel's documentation](https://en.parceljs.org/recipes.html).

 ## Sending Your Results